instantiator/frame-55-art/README.md

 I created this tool to work with the Frame 55, but if you know the dimensions of your display you can reconfigure the app to resize the art for it.

+It will locate, download and resize art to fit onto the display.
+It uses the equivalent of css `object-fit: cover` to scale and crop the art.

 > [!NOTE]
 > Contributions welcome!
 Please submit your display dimensions as a pull request modification to `dimensions.json`